ColoredCow/portal/docs/prerequisites.md

 3. At the top click databases.

 4. In the new window, name your database as per your need, we are naming it “portal”.
 Now select Collation as utf8_general_ci.
 Now click on Create and your database will be created.
+Check out [this link](https://www.youtube.com/watch?v=k9yJR_ZJbvI&ab_channel=1BestCsharpblog) and skip to 0:21.

 5. The newly created database will be empty now, as there are no tables in it.